merge/skulls/x230/README.md

 In case you're not running the latest BIOS version, either

 * use [the latest original CD](https://support.lenovo.com/at/en/downloads/ds029188) and burn it, or
-* use the same, only with a patched EC firmware that allows using any battery:
+* use the same, only with a patched EC firmware that allows using any aftermarket-battery:

-#### Disable the battery validation check
 By default, only original Lenovo batteries are allowed.
 Thanks to [this](http://zmatt.net/unlocking-my-lenovo-laptop-part-3/)
 [project](https://github.com/eigenmatt/mec-tools) we can use Lenovo's bootable